On irreducible components of Rapoport-Zink spaces: Introduction

 We would like to say a few words on the condition on $\X$ in Theorem \ref{thm:main-intro}.
-First, the problem to find an abelian variety with additional structures which has the prescribed $p$-divisible group up to isogeny can be seen as a generalization of Manin's problem, and is studied by many people (see Remark \ref{rem:Manin}).
-By the results of them, it is natural for the author to expect that this condition is always the case.
+First, the problem to find an abelian variety with additional structures which has the prescribed $p$-divisible group up to isogeny can be seen as a generalization of Manin's problem, and is studied by many people mainly under the unramified setting (see Remark \ref{rem:known-cases}).
+As an example of ramified cases, we will prove that any $\mathbb{X}$ comes from an abelian variety when $\mathbf{G}$ is a quaternion unitary similitude group; see Proposition \ref{prop:GU(n,D)-comes-from-AV}.
+By these results, it is natural for the author to expect that this condition always holds, at least if the isogeny class of $\X$ is admissible in the sense of \cite[Definition 1.18]{MR1393439}.
 Second, this condition is obviously satisfied if $\M$ is related to a Shimura variety of PEL type by the theory of $p$-adic uniformization.
 At present, the most successful way to study $H^i_c(M_\infty)$ is relating it with the cohomology of a suitable Shimura variety and applying a global automorphic method.
 Rapoport-Zink spaces to which this technique is applicable automatically satisfy our condition.
 The author hopes that these two points guarantee the condition in Theorem \ref{thm:main-intro} to be harmless in practice.